Imp: The Lincoln Imp

 "O impious imp, be ye turned to stone!"

 While his companion fled, the unfortunate imp remains enslaved by the Angel Choir at the east end of the cathedral.
 The imp is also depicted on the emblem of the local football team Lincoln City F.C.
 They are also nicknamed The Imps.

 Other descriptions

-Imps are often shown as small in stature and not very attractive.
+Imps are often shown as small in stature and not good-looking.
 Their behaviour is described as being wild and uncontrollable, much the same as fairies', and in some cultures they are considered the same beings, both sharing the same sense of free spirit and enjoyment of all things fun.
 It was later in history that people began to associate fairies as being good and imps as being malicious and evil.
 However, both creatures were fond of pranks and misleading people.
-Most of the time these pranks were harmless fun, but some could be upsetting and harmful, such as the switching babies or leading travelers astray in places which they were not familiar.
+Most of the time, these pranks were harmless fun, but some could be upsetting and harmful, such as the switching of babies or leading travelers astray in places unfamiliar to them.
 Although imps are often thought of as being immortal, they can be damaged or harmed by certain weapons and enchantments, or be kept out of people's homes by wards.

 Imps were also portrayed as lonely little creatures in search of human attention, using jokes and pranks to attract human friendship.
 This often backfired when people became annoyed with the imp's endeavours, usually driving it away.

-Even if the imp was successful in getting the friendship it sought, it still often played pranks on its friend either out of boredom or simply because this was the nature of the imp.
+Even if the imp was successful in getting the friendship it sought, it still often played pranks on its friend, either out of boredom or simply because this was the nature of the imp.
 This trait led to using the word “impish” for someone who loves pranks and practical jokes.
 Eventually, it came to be believed that imps were the familiar spirit servants of witches and warlocks, where the little demons served as spies and informants.
-During the time of the witch hunts, supernatural creatures such as imps were sought out as proof of witchcraft, though often the so-called imp was merely a black cat, lizard, toad or some other form of uncommon pet.
+During the time of the witch hunts, supernatural creatures such as imps were sought out as proof of witchcraft, though often the so-called imp was merely a black cat, a lizard, a toad or some other form of uncommon pet.

 Objects

-Imps have also been described as being “bound” or contained in some sort of object such as a sword or crystal ball.
-In other cases imps were simply kept in a certain object and summoned only when their masters had need of them.
-Some even had the ability to grant their owner's wishes much like a genie.
+Imps have also been described as being “bound” or contained in some sort of object such as a sword or a crystal ball.
+In other cases, imps were simply kept in a certain object, and then summoned only when their masters had need of them.
+Some even had the ability to grant their owner's wishes, much like a genie.
 This was the object of the 1891 story The Bottle Imp by Robert Louis Stevenson, which told of an imp contained in a bottle that would grant the owner their every wish, but their soul would be sent to Hell if they didn't sell the bottle to a new owner before their death.